Companies, who provide the unique code per product, make more sense.

 Truth is, if you have the same code as the original, which you can

-see without buying the product, then you can copy it and pass the
+see without buying the product, then you can copy it, put it on counterfeited product and pass the

 B. Hidden or protected code